Orange Thyme Tahini Dressing

 The Ingredients

-What we are after is creamy, liquid and lovely sesame flavoured.
-Israeli, Lebanese and Palestinian version like “Al Nakhil”, which is the one I’m using.
+Israeli, Lebanese and Palestinian versions offer it, like “Al Nakhil”, which is the one I’m using.

-I often get it at the Asia Market or Fallon & Byrne in Ireland.
+Admittedly I have to order it online and it is often sold out in Ireland.
+So when I spot it, I tend to order several containers, for fear of running out.
+I get it at the Asia Market or Fallon & Byrne in Ireland.
 But if you live elsewhere in the world, check for the above countries of origin and you should be fine.

 The Process